 In the last issue of Glas mira, as well as in the most read Croatian daily Večernji list, the famous Croatian priest Fr.
 Zlatko Sudac spoke also about Medjugorje.

 The new documentary entitled “The lights of Medjugorje” was shown on Saturday, May 14, in the yellow hall.
 There were about 1000 visitors.
 The documentary was made by three young men from Dubrovnik: Maro Jovic, director, who also wrote the screenplay; camera: Mato Kristovic; montage: Boris Jovic.

 On Saturday, May 14, there will be a presentation of a new documentary entitled “The lights of Medjugorje”.
 The movie will be shown after the 7 p.m. evening Mass.

-Albert and Marie-Thérèse de Theux from Bruxelles (Belgium) are at the head of the initiative called “Groupe Contact Medjugorje Benelux” which is bringing together numerous Medjugorje-groups in Belgium, Netherlands and Luxemburg.
+Albert and Marie Therese de Theux, who come from Brussels, are currently at the heart of the initiative called “Group Contact Medjugorje Benelux” which gathers many groups of Medjugorje in Belgium, in the Netherlands and in Luxembourg.

 On Sunday, May 8th, a group of Franciscan seminarians from Sarajevo (Bosnian Franciscan Province) came to Medjugorje.
 With their singing and playing, they enriched the evening Mass, which was presided by their educator and professor, dr. Fr.
 Miron Sikiric.